Belgian Carnival parade of anti-Semitic tropes goes ahead despite criticism | DW | 23.02.2020

 Lawmakers in the European Parliament also urged officials in Aalst to make sure this year's parade was free from "manifestations of hatred."

-Earlier this week, Israeli Foreign Minister Israel Katz called on the Belgian government to ban the "hate-filled" parade all together.
+Earlier this week, Israeli Foreign Minister Israel Katz called on the Belgian government to ban the "hate-filled" parade altogether.

+The city's Carnival parade lost its UNESCO cultural heritage status last year over the "recurrence of racist and anti-Semitic representation."
+Revelers then dressed in Nazi costumes, making fun of the move.

 Mayor defends parade